 Peter Njoroge graduated from Sonoma State University in May, 2016.
 While in the Bengson Laboratory, his primary focus was on the visual working memory study.
 His main areas of interest are memory, cognition, and perception.
 He is currently looking for a post-graduate degree program in Cognitive Psychology.

-Alicia Collins is a recent graduate from Sonoma State University.
+Alicia Collins graduated from Sonoma State University in May, 2017.
 While in the Bengson laboratory, her primary focus was on visual working memory, electroencephalography, and cognition.
 She is currently studying at Northeastern University as a pre-medical student, aiming to specialize in surgery after medical school.